Philadelphia Birth Injury Lawyer

 The most serious birth injuries have to do with damage to the baby’s brain.
 Before birth, babies “breathe” through the umbilical cord.
 If that cord is compressed for more than a few moments during the birth, the child can be deprived of oxygen, resulting in brain damage or cerebral palsy, a lifelong condition causing physical or mental disabilities.
 Another common cause of birth injuries is overuse of forceps and vacuum extraction tools.
 These can cause physical damage when used too harshly on the baby’s skull.
 Forceps can also lead to brachial plexus injuries, which can leave the baby’s arm partially or fully disabled.
-In the aftermath of a medical mistake at birth or complicated delivery, common brain injuries include:
+In the aftermath of a medical mistake, or medical malpractice, at birth or complicated delivery common brain injuries include:

 - Cerebral Palsy- Brain damage can trigger a group of disorders that affect one’s motor function capabilities.

 - Brachial plexus injury (Erb’s Palsy)- This is an injury to the nerves in a baby’s neck, leading to weakness in the shoulders or arms